jamesd-dev/DiagonAlley/README.md

 - homepage - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
 - sign up - As a user I want to sign up on the webpage so that I can see all the events that I could attend
 - login - As a user I want to be able to log in on the webpage so that I can get back to my account
-- shop list - As a user I want to be able to purchase the items from the shop list
+- letter - As a user i want to be able to see my acceptance letter to Hogwarts once i sign up.
--  - As a user I want to create an event so that I can invite others to attend
+- profile - As a user i want to be able to see my profile, where i can see which house im a part of and the items i bought.
-- events detail - As a user I want to see the event details and attendee list of one event so that I can decide if I want to -  attend
-- event attend - As a user I want to be able to attend to event so that the organizers can count me in
+- shop - As a user I want to be able to purchase the items from the shop list

 ## Backlog
 - logout - As a user i want to be able to log out of my account
+- extra pages - apart from the shop page
+- potions instagram - an instagram like feature for potions you can create

 ## User profile:

 see my profile
-upload my profile picture
-see other users profile
-list of events created by the user list events the user is attending
-Geo Location:

-add geolocation to events when creating show event in a map in event detail page show all events in a map in the event list page Homepage
+emblem what house theyre in
+how much money they have
+what items you own

 ...
 ## ROUTES: